top of page

 Dear Readers,

 Good news, bad news.
 The good news is that you will learn something from this article.
-The bad news is that this article is about accounting for derivatives.
+The bad news is that it’s about accounting for derivatives.
 For those seeking the “cliffs notes” version, the ensuing section will summarize the article in one paragraph.
 For those gluttons for punishment, please proceed from the section entitled ‘Hedge Accounting – A Better Way to Hedge Interest Rate Risk.’

 Cliffs Notes

 Fair value hedge accounting allows financial institutions to hedge the value of balance sheet assets and reduce earnings volatility in kind.
-The method used is called the Last of Layer (“LoL”).
-Its name comes from the idea that, within a given pool of prepayable fixed-rate loans, the portion of assets being hedged is presumed to be the ‘last layer’ affected by prepayments such as early paydowns, defaults and refinancings.
-The LoL method offers institutions a path for navigating onerous hedge accounting requirements, creating more effective hedge relationships that better align with the risk management objectives of the institution.
+This is called the Portfolio Layer (“PL”) method.
+Its name comes from the idea that, within a given pool of prepayable fixed-rate assets, the portion being hedged is presumed to be the ‘portfolio layer’ affected last by prepayments such as early paydowns, defaults and refinancings.
+The PL method offers institutions a path for navigating onerous hedge accounting requirements, creating more effective hedge relationships that better align with the risk management objectives of the institution.

 Hedge Accounting – A Better Way to Hedge Interest Rate Risk